 - The destruction of family life.
 One person said 'It destroys family life.
 It just destroys.'
-Another person who was a parent of an addict said 'In my experience... life stood still ... our lives stood still.
-We were constantly worrying terrible worry.
+Another person who was a parent of an addict said 'In my experience...... life stood still ........ our lives stood still.
+We -were constantly worrying terrible worry.
 Our whole life was obsessed with what the person was doing.
-We were constantly talking about them to others schools, doctors etc. we paid back their debts and our family went into financial trouble as a result'.
-Another person spoke of a situation in Kilkenny where the 'children were on anti-depressants as a result of parents' addiction', the person continued '...there are deep rooted problems within families'. - Family and 'home' dysfunction.
-One recovering addict said 'It can he terrible for the parents or whoever is looking after the addict.
-Trying to get them out of the bed.
-Paying money to drug dealers.
-Parents trying to slay with them. [children who are addicted] for weeks on end during withdrawals, dealing with mental problems, wondering can I sleep safely in my bed tonight.
-All hell can break loose in the house.
-And then trying to put up with the violence from the substance misuser, moods are altered, you can take terrible mood swings'.
+We were constantly talking about them to others schools, doctors etc... we paid hack their debts and our family went into financial trouble as a result'.
+Another person spoke of a situation in Kilkenny where the ', children were on anti-depressants as a result of parents addiction', the person continued '...there are deep rooted problems within families'. - Family and 'home' dysfunction.
+One recovering addict said 'It can be terrible for the parents or whoever is looking after the addict.
+Trying to get them out of the bed...
+Paying money to drug dealers...
+Parents trying to stay with them... [children who are addicted] for weeks on end during withdrawals, dealing with mental problems, wondering can I sleep safely in my bed tonight.
+All hell can break lose in the house.
+And then trying to put up with the violence from the substance misuser, moods are altered, you can take terrible mood swings'. - Increased inability to communicate in families - Anxiety, fear and tension in the family

-- Increased inability to communicate in families.
-Anxiety, fear and tension in the family. - Anxiety, fear and tension in the family. - Violence and aggression in homes 'it becomes a mentally crazy environment' one adult participant said.
-One young person in a youth group commented regarding alcohol related domestic violence 'Kids are seeing the effects on the mother and father and it is affecting everything It is difficult to go to school the next day but you are afraid to go borne in case it is you next.
+- Violence and aggression in homes 'it becomes a mentally crazy environment' one adult participant said.
+One young person in a youth group commented regarding alcohol related domestic violence 'Kids are seeing the effects on the mother and father and it is effecting everything.
+It is difficult to go to school the next day but you are afraid to go home in case it is you next.
 The threats are terrible.
-It is affecting concentration in school, you don't listen in school and then get in trouble.
+It is effecting concentration in school, you don't listen in school and then get in trouble.
 Then you get kicked out and it starts over again big arguments at home.
-You end up using substances yourself when you leave school'. - Physical and sexual abuse against children and adults - Neglect of children when parent is user. - Absence of the addict from the family, '..he wasn't there when he was needed, money wasn't there.
-We were always worrying will he come home with the money, can we pay the ESB bill' one lady said regarding her husband who was an alcoholic.
+You end up using substances yourself-when you leave school.' - Physical and sexual abuse against children and adults - 'Neglect of children when parent is user' - Absence of the addict from the family. '...he wasn't there when he was needed, money wasn't there.
+We -were always worrying will he come home with the money, can we pay the ESB bill' one lady said regarding her husband who was an alcoholic.
 She continued 'I was constantly talking about him to others and worrying.
 The children were being deprived of a father and a mother in that case because you are constantly obsessed with what he was doing.
 I didn't have enough time to give to the children or myself, I was worn out' - Siblings getting 'lost' along they way 'this is not being recognised sometimes.
 Often the one who is using gets centre stage and the other siblings get neglected and lost along the way.
-This affects the whole family' one person said. - Role reversal where young people become the parents and become the adults in the households.
-Very often the eldest child will take on the role of the hero which takes on the role of the parent who is using an addiction counsellor commented.
-It becomes a family illness.
-It affects the whole family down to the smallest child in the family one person commented.
-Another group spoke of the polarisation which emerges between the 'user' and the other family members.
+This effects the whole family' one person said.